Buda Castle: tickets, tours, opening hours and more

-The Buda Castle and the surrounding neighborhood will be essential visits during your trip to Budapest.
-If you want to know what you can see and how to do it, here I leave you all the information you need.
+The Buda Castle and the surrounding neighborhood are two essential visits for anyone traveling to the capital of Hungary, Budapest.
+If you want to know what you can see and how to do it, read on.

 Joaquín Montaño